hyperledger-labs/weft/README.md

 You can *import*, *export* or *list* identities in the application wallet.

-For *import* you can import an identity either the JSON IBP format, or the MSPCredentials disk format.
+For *import* you can import an identity either in JSON file format, or the MSPCredentials disk format.

 ```
 Imports identities into an application wallet